LaunchCodeEducation/lchs/src/assignments/flask-game.rst

 Assignment #6: Flask Game
 =========================

-In :ref:`Assignment #3 <console-game>`, you and a partner designed a simple game app that ran in the console.
+In :ref:`Assignment #3 <console-game>`, you and a partner designed a game app that ran in the console.
 This was good practice for creating a complete program from start to finish.

 Now that you have some Flask experience, your team can move the game out of the console and into a browser!